mosherc/tic-tac-toe/README.md

 # Tic Tac Toe

 This is the game of Tic Tac Toe coded with Angular 5 ([Demo](https://mosherc.github.io/tic-tac-toe)).
 It's essentially an object with a 3x3 2D array data structure with all the rules implemented as turn methods.
 The game will track the moves in the move log on the left, and it checks for a winner after each turn after the first four.
-It uses the move log to undo moves if you happened to make a mistake and press the undo button.
+It uses the move log to undo moves if you happened to make a mistake, just press the undo button!
+No one is watching...

 ## How to run locally